Amherst Writers & Artists Method

 Writing as an art form belongs to all people, regardless of economic class or educational level.

 The teaching of craft can be done without damage to a writer’s original voice or artistic self-esteem.

 A writer is someone who writes.

 What to Expect in an AWA Workshop

 When you come to an AWA workshop, you will be invited to leave all your assumptions about what you can and cannot write at the door!
-The workshop leader provides writing prompts, or triggers, and all the participants write together for a specified period of time.
+The workshop leader provides writing prompts, and all the participants write together for a specified period of time.
 Then we come together to read our work aloud, if we choose, and each participant receives feedback on what is strong and memorable about his or her writing.
 There is no criticism of this fresh, first draft work–just appreciation of its strengths.
 It’s a wonderful way to find out what is particularly good in your writing, and to be supported by other writers.